Rishit-dagli/Deep-Learning-With-TensorFlow/Part 3-Using Convolutional Neural Networks with TensorFlow/blog.md

 ## Hands on with CNN

-You can find the notebook used by me here.
-Again, you can download the notebook if you are using a local environment and if you are using Colab, you can cllick on opeen in colab button.
+You can find the notebook used by me [here](https://github.com/Rishit-dagli/Deep-Learning-With-TensorFlow-Blog-series/blob/master/Part%203-Using%20Convolutional%20Neural%20Networks%20with%20TensorFlow/CNN_with_Fashion_MNIST_Notebook.ipynb).
+Again, you can download the notebook if you are using a local environment and if you are using Colab, you can cllick on `open in colab` button.

 This is a really nice way to improve our image recognition performance.
 Let’s now look at it in action using a notebook.
 Here’s the same neural network that you used before for loading the set of images of clothing and then classifying them.